S-shah93/Project-1---HTML-CSS/Testing.md

 # Testing
 ## Code Validation
-The Wawas Woods site has be throughly tested.
+The Mecca Travel website has be throughly tested.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Minor errors were found on the guide and gallery pages.
 After a fix and retest, no errors were returned for both.

 The HTML validator results for URL link for HTML and CSS are below below: